Parallel Complexity of Depth-First-Search and Maximal path in restricted graph classes: DFS in directed graphs of bounded genus.

-In this section we will show how to find balanced path separators in digraphs that can be embedded on a surface of genus at most $g$, in \NC{} (assuming $g$ is fixed).
+We show how to find balanced path separators (and therefore a \DFS{} tree) in digraphs that can be embedded on a surface of genus at most a fixed constant $g$, in \NC{}.
 The first step naturally is to find an embedding, which can be done using the result of Elberfeld and Kawarabayashi~\cite[Theorem~1]{EK14}, which states that we can find an embedding of a graph of genus at most a constant $g$, on a surface of genus $g$, in Logspace.

 The idea is to find a small number of disjoint, surface non-separating cycles (not necessarily directed cycles), say $C_1, C_2, \ldots C_l$ ($l \leq g$) in $G$, such that the (weakly) connected components left after removing them are all planar.
 These can be found with at most $g$ sequential iterations.
-Then, if any of the remaining planar components has a large strongly connected component, we find can find a $2/3$- path separator, say $P$, in it using ~\cite[Theorem~19]{KK93}.
+Then, if any of the remaining planar components has a large strongly connected component, we can find a $2/3$- path separator, say $P$, in it using ~\cite[Theorem~19]{KK93}.
 A more modern analysis of the algorithm in $\cite{KK93}$ gives a $\ULx$ bound (see~\cite[Section~3.3]{Chauhan24} for a proof).
 Then $C_1, C_2 \ldots C_l, P$ together form a balanced multipath separator of the digraph $G$.
 The (possibly undirected) cycles $C_1, C_2 \ldots C_l$ will have an additional property.
 Any $C_i \in \{C_1, C_2 \ldots C_l\}$ will either be a directed cycle, or it will consist of two internally disjoint (directed) paths that share a common tail vertex and a common head vertex.
 Therefore the multipath separator can be written as consisting of at most $2g+1$ many paths, and we can use~\cref{corr:Kao_ext} to get the required path separator.

-We use the following theorem from \cite{MT01}. \begin{theorem}{\cite{MT01}} Let $G$ be a graph embeddable on a surface $\sur$, of genus $g$.
+We use the following known fact (see~\cite[Lemma~4.2.4]{MT01} or~\cite[Fact~9.1.6]{Grohe17}). \begin{theorem}{\cite{MT01}} Let $G$ be a graph embeddable on a surface $\sur$, of genus $g$.
 Let $C$ be a cycle that forms a surface non-separating curve on some embedding of $G$ on $\sur$.
 Then every connected component of $G-C$ is embeddable on a surface of genus $g-1$. \end{theorem}

 Therefore, if we have an algorithm to find such a (undirected) cycle in $\NC$, then we can repeat it $g$ times to find the required (undirected) cycles $C_1,C_2 \ldots C_k$.

 We will use the following lemma from \cite{ADR05} (See also \cite{Thomassen90}) to find such cycles.